joseeden/labs-ai-assisted-database-lifecycle-pipeline/README.md

 </div>

 After opening the workflow, we can see that the failure happened when detecting duplicates.
-This is expected since we have duplicate data in our seed dataset and the duplicate detection step is designed to fail if duplicates are found.
+This is expected because the baseline seed dataset (`seed_data.py`) contains deliberate duplicates designed to trigger this data quality gate.

 <div class='img-center'>